ATHEISM AND AGNOSTICISM HAVE MANY FORMS

 A more subtle form is practical atheism; which means ignoring or neglecting any relationship to God – living as if God doesn’t exist – and orienting life exclusively toward attainment of temporal goals.

-Some of most common reasons why people say they’re atheists or agnostics are:
+Some of the most common reasons why people say they’re atheists or agnostics are:

 EVERY POSITION IS A MATTER OF FAITH